 -Make a game out of letter recognition.
 Click here to grab a free copy of our B, D, P, Q Letter Game.

-Phonology: Strengthening the sound structure of language is best done through Phonemic Awareness activities.
-Refer to the hierarchy of Phonemic Awareness skills as you introduce these activities as there is a range of simple to complex that will be important to adhere to.
+Strengthening the sound structure of language is best done through Phonemic Awareness activities.
+Refer to the hierarchy of Phonemic Awareness skills as you introduce these activities for literacy development as there is a range of simple to complex that will be important to adhere to.

 -Rhyme Discrimination: Orally present the student with two words and ask them to determine of the words Rhyme or Don’t Rhyme.
 You may need to exaggerate the ending or rhyme part of the word in order to help them hear the rhyme.
 “Pig and Wig.
 Do these words rhyme?”
 “Wig and Log.
 Do these words rhyme?”
 If you are wondering what to do if your student can’t hear the rhyme, click here.